NewbySlime/Lua-Debugger-GUI/README.md

 - Pausing or Stopping while running thread blocked due to IO Library will cause the whole program to hang.

 ## Planned Features
+These planned features are uncertain as of now, end goal of the project might change over time.
+Reason for uncertainty is due to this project being a personal learning project.
+As of now, I wanted to push the limits of what I can do with Lua code.
 Note: the list is ordered by priority, top is highest priority, bottom is lowest priority.
 - Reference List (holding Table and Function values as reference)
 - Editing values using VariableWatcher (not yet for Table and Functions)